DosMike/SM-DynamicSelectors/README.md

 * A lower bound: attrib=100..
 * Both bounds: attribg=-100..100

+### Store selection

+If a plugin appears to be broken when using a dynamic selector, or if you dont want to re-type the selector every time you run a batch of commands, you can use `/select` and `@selected`.

+As you might guess, `/select` stores any arbitrary argument as target parameter, later accessible as `@selected`. `/select` by default is accessible to everyone.
+For example:
+`sm_select @r[flag=!z]; sm_slay @selected`

+This still uses target selectors, so you can't just make commands magically longer!

+### Plugin Devs

 Plugins can also register additional argument parsers with these natives:
 ```php
 OnPluginStart() {